unitedstates/petitions/README.md

 Options:

---max: maximum number of petitions to retrieve, in the order the appear on the White House site.
+`--max`: maximum number of petitions to retrieve, in the order the appear on the White House site.
 Default is all of them

---start: Which page to beginning collecting from.
+`--start`: Which page to beginning collecting from.
 Petitions are paginated 20 to a page.
 Useful if the script is interrupted.
 Default is 1

 Example: